Clemapfel/Mousetrap.jl/docs/src/01_manual/07_os_interface.md

 ![](../assets/file_chooser.png)

-In order to react to the user making a selection or canceling the operation, we need to register a callback with the file chooser.
+In order to react to the user making a selection or canceling the operation, we need to register a **callback** with the file chooser.

-[`on_accept!`](@ref) takes a function that is invoked when the user makes a file selection.
+[`on_accept!`](@ref) takes a function that is invoked when the user makes a file selection, for example by pressing the "Open" button.
 This function is required to have the signature

 ```julia
 (::FileChooser, files::Vector{FileDescriptor}, [::Data_t]) -> Nothing
 ```
-Where `files` may contain one or more files, depending on the `FileChooserAction` used when creating the dialog.
+Where `files` may contain zero or more file descriptors, depending on the `FileChooserAction` used when creating the dialog.

-The callback registered using `on_cancel!` is called if the user cancels or otherwise closes the dialog.
+The callback registered using [`on_cancel!`](@ref) is called when the user cancels or otherwise closes the dialog.
 This function requires a different signature:

 ```julia
 (::FileChooser, [::Data_t]) -> Nothing